NickvanDyke/NickvanDyke/README.md

 ### 🛠️ Projects I'm currently excited about

-- 💬 [wanna](https://wanna.social): Social app to make **spontaneous hangouts** effortless and inclusive.
+- 💬 [wanna](https://wanna.social): Social app to make spontaneous hangouts effortless and inclusive.
 - 🔎 [ESLint - React - You Might Not Need An Effect](https://github.com/NickvanDyke/eslint-plugin-react-you-might-not-need-an-effect): ESLint plugin to catch unnecessary React useEffect hooks to make your code simpler, faster, and safer. _Borne out of curiosity, refined by community interest._
-- ⚙️ [Ride Ratio](https://rideratio.cc/): Webapp to mathematically estimate the distribution of gears you used on a bike ride using speed and cadence data.
+- ⚙️ [Ride Ratio](https://rideratio.cc/): Webapp to mathematically estimate the distribution of gears you used on a bike ride from speed and cadence data.
 - 🔧 [My Neovim config](https://github.com/NickvanDyke/kickstart.nvim): An outlet for my love of efficiency and tinkering!

 ### 📖 Read my ramblings